AnishGeorgeJlabs/Tyrion/docs/database.md

 }
 ```
 * The `template_size_fk` is optional, you may have an embedded `size` object as described previously or you may have a
-`price` key which makes the item a simple item.
+`price`.
 * The `template_customize_fk` is again optional.
 You may have an embedded `custom` object or you may omit this key so
-that the item may not have any kind of customization available.
+that the item may not have any kind of customization available in which case it becomes a simple item.

 ### The `template_size` collection
 This collection stores named templates for size selection of items.
 Size options are by default interpreted as single selection at app side.